-The financial management of a company uses the financial lever when it incorporates fixed costs and charges into the financial structure of the business in order to “magnify” any change in the net result (or EPS) from a change in operating profit ( UAII or EBIT).
+The financial management of a company uses the financial lever when it incorporates fixed costs and charges into the financial structure of the business to “magnify” any change in the net result (or EPS) from a change in operating profit ( UAII or EBIT).

 At a simpler level is operating leverage, similar in certain respects to the financial lever.
 The operation is the use of fixed costs in the costing structure of the company to amplify the variation in profit before interest and taxes due to a change in the level of sales.

-If you are passionate about financial slang, I invite you to take into account the reading of our delivery business plan, what is it and what is its use?
+If you are passionate about financial slang, I invite you to take into account the reading of our delivery business plan, what is it, and what is its use?